PatrickCallaghan/datastax-leaderboard-demo/README.md

 ## Running the demo

 You will need a java runtime along with maven 3 to run this demo.
-Start DSE 4.7.x in SearchAnalytics mode.
+Start DSE version 4.7.1 or greater in SearchAnalytics mode.
 This can be done using

 	'dse cassandra -s -k'